smart-host/slack-merge-queue/README.md

         run: echo "status => ${{ steps.add_to_q.outputs.status }}"
 ```

 Additionally, you can set slack users to be notified by using a `notify:` tag in the comment on a new line.
 This is a comma seperated list of user references.
-The user reference can be the users:
+The user reference can be the:

 - slack user id
 - slack user's full name